KwatMDPhD/Note/write.md

+Capitalize only the first letter unless using a proper noun like RNAlater.

 Lowercase magnitudes, uppercase units, and add no space: 8nG/uL.

-Use at most 2 characters: 7Da.